mgldezveer/telegram/README.md

 ## Prerequisites

-- Python 3.11+
+- **Python 3.10+** (Python 3.11+ recommended, Python 3.9 and below are deprecated)
-- PostgreSQL 15+
+- PostgreSQL 15+ (optional, SQLite used by default)
-- Redis 7+
+- **Redis 7+** (optional but recommended for caching and performance)
 - Docker and Docker Compose (for deployment)
 - Telegram Bot Token (from @BotFather)
 - Groq API Key (recommended) or OpenAI API Key

+**Important Notes:**
+- **Python Version:** Python 3.10 or higher is required.
+Python 3.9 and below are no longer supported.
+The bot validates your Python version at startup and displays clear warnings if an upgrade is needed.
+- **Redis:** While optional, Redis is highly recommended for production use to enable response caching and reduce API costs.
+If Redis is unavailable, the bot automatically falls back to in-memory caching with automatic reconnection attempts.
-**Note for Windows users:** The bot automatically configures UTF-8 encoding for proper display of international characters (including Cyrillic) in logs and console output.
+- **Windows Users:** The bot automatically configures UTF-8 encoding for proper display of international characters (including Cyrillic) in logs and console output.

 ## Installation